Minor in South Asian Studies

 Track B: History, Culture, and Politics: This track fosters a broad interdisciplinary perspective on South Asia.
 All four courses must be non-language courses.
 At least two courses must be above the introductory level in their respective disciplines.

 Track C: Culture and Language, combining Tracks A and B. Students must take two language courses at the intermediate level (provided that these courses are not also used to satisfy the CAS foreign language requirement) or advanced level, plus two non-language South Asian studies courses.

-*Students may apply any course offered by one of the South Asian faculty with the faculty’s approval
+*Students may apply any course offered by one of the South Asian faculty with the Faculty Advisor’s approval

 South Asian Studies Course Offerings: